Adamskoullos/TraderDashboards/README.md

         - Sector-Dash
         - Stock-Dash
     - Help Guide (link to live pdf)
-    - contact
+    - Contact
     - Subscribe
 - Nav bar (bottom):
     - Copyright and TradingView text
 - Home:
     - Top nav bar taking the visitor directly to any other page and dashboard (opening in new tab)
     - Nav bar tabs to have subtle hover effects and clearly highlight the active page
-    - Hero section to house the subscribe pop up modal.
-The button to transition in from the left once the page has loaded in order to demand the visitors attention
+    - Hero section
     - The introduction section has a video, click to watch.
-The video will transition in as the visitor scrolls to the section
-    - below that the four videos, click to watch
+    - Below that the demonstration video, click to watch
-    - the section below that has the carousel which can be clicked to scroll with the scroll buttons having a hover effect
+    - The section below that has the testimonial carousel
-    - The footer has the drop down dashboard menu so visitors can go straight to the dashboard of choice
+    - Then the call to action contact and subscribe section
+    - Then the footer
 - Intraday-Dash:
     - The navbar and footer are the same as the home page and for all pages
     - The charts can be focused by zooming in and out by hovering over and using the scroll wheel